Best things to do north of Dublin: from Cavan to Meath

 Not the same as the Burren on the Wild Atlantic Way the Cavan Burren Park is within the Cuilacagh Mountain Park Range which includes the Stairway to Heaven hike.
 This incredible megalithic site was found in the 1870s and until as recently as the 1950s was farmland.
 Cavan Burren Park opened to the public in May 2014.
 The site itself is probably around 340 million years old.
 It dates back to the Carboniferous period when the area was covered in a shallow tropical sea.

 There are a great interpretative centre and five walking trails around the park.
-You can see some remarkable tombs, ancient geologic sites and the park itself has a wealth of stories.
+You can see some remarkable tombs, and ancient geologic sites and the park itself has a wealth of stories.